 Teacher Training Scholarships

-If you are a UK or eligible EU student joining a Secondary PGCE in selected subjects in academic year 2019/20, and you have a first class or 2:1 honours degree, you may be eligible to apply for a Teacher Training Scholarship from the relevant subject association group.
+If you are a UK or eligible EU student joining a Secondary PGCE in selected subjects in academic year 2020/21, and you have a first class or 2:1 honours degree, you may be eligible to apply for a Teacher Training Scholarship from the relevant professional body.

 These prestigious awards are aimed at outstanding graduates who are passionate about their subject and have the potential to be inspirational teachers.

 - Secondary Computer Science and Information Technology – BCS, Chartered Institute for IT Scholarship worth £28,000;

 - Secondary Geography – Royal Geographical Society (with the Institute of British Geographers) Scholarship worth £17,000;

 - Secondary Mathematics – Institute of Mathematics and its Applications (IMA) Scholarship worth £28,000.
 You may also receive three additional early-career payments of £2,000 each in your second, third and fourth years of teaching, subject to teaching in state-funded schools in England since completing your PGCE.
 Enhancements to these early-career payments may be offered if you teach in specified areas in England.

 You can still apply for a Teacher Training Scholarship if you have a 2:2 honours degree but you will need to provide evidence of significant relevant experience.